fbpx

 Except you know a lot about the hair growth cycle, you probably don’t understand what telogen implies.
 Hair falling out in the summer depends largely on telogen.
 It determines whether you will lose a little or a significant strand of hair when the temperature is high.

 Humans shed hair daily, and we could lose as much as 100 hair follicles per day.
 Anything above that implies that other factors are causing the fall out on your body.
 It could be hormonal changes or diet, or a higher level of telogen.
-According to researches, women possess a significant level of telogen in summer.
+According to research, women possess a significant level of telogen in summer.

 It implies a premature resting phase that forces more hair to fall out.
 There will be a halt to hair growth in the follicle.
 For clarification, nothing is wrong with hair getting to this phase.
 But, a higher telogen level implies hair loss beyond normal.